i2y/manju/README.md

 # Manju

-Manju is a simple OOP, dynamically typed, functional language that runs on the [Erlang](http://www.erlang.org) virtual machine (BEAM).
+Manju is a simple object oriented, dynamically typed, functional language that runs on the [Erlang](http://www.erlang.org) virtual machine (BEAM).
 Manju's syntax is [Python](https://www.python.org)-like syntax.
 Manju also got an influence from [Ruby](https://www.ruby-lang.org) and [Mochi](https://github.com/i2y/mochi).